NCSU-High-Powered-Rocketry-Club/AirbrakesV2/README.md

 ### File Structure

-We have put great care into keeping the file structure of this project organized and concise.
-Try to be intentional with where placing new files or directories.
+We have put great effort into keeping the file structure of this project organized and concise.
+Try to be intentional on where you place new files or directories.
 ```
 AirbrakesV2/
 ├── airbrakes/